Understanding Teething in Infants

 Q: My baby is 8 months old and has no teeth yet.
 Is this normal?

-A: Absolutely normal!
+A: This is usually normal.
 Some babies don’t get their first tooth until 12-14 months.
 As long as baby is otherwise healthy and developing well, there’s no need to worry.
 The teeth will come when they’re ready.
+If there are still no teeth by 18 months, mention it to your pediatrician.

 Q: Does teething cause fever?

-A: Teething may cause a slight increase in temperature (up to 99.5°F/37.5°C), but NOT high fever.
-If your baby has fever above 100.4°F/38°C, it’s likely due to an infection, not teething.
+A: Teething may cause a slight rise in temperature, but NOT a true fever.
+If your baby has a fever of 100.4°F/38°C or above, it’s likely due to an infection, not teething.
 Please consult your doctor.

 Q: Can I give my baby something cold from the freezer to chew on?